Home / Vacancies

 Essential criteria

-The successful candidate will be able to demonstrate some aspects of the following:
+The successful candidates will be able to demonstrate some aspects of the following:

 • understanding of the role of a Board of Trustees.